818miguelbeltran/boolean-logic-engine/README.md

 - **Friend Liked**

 It then applies a logic rule that determines whether a recommendation should be made based on the data configuration.
-This method mirrors how digital systems — like streaming platforms or social media feeds — rank and filter results based on weighted logic and user data.
+This method mirrors how digital systems, like streaming platforms or social media feeds, rank and filter results based on weighted logic and user data.

 This structure can later be translated directly into **Python** using Boolean expressions (`if`, `and`, `or`, `not`) and conditional statements to simulate real-time decision-making logic.